 When looking at a funding band only change request, we will consider if the occupational standard and/or EPA plan needs to change.

-For funding band only change requests, the apprenticeship standard must have been ‘approved for delivery’ for at least 12 months (with or without starts in that period) before we will consider a change request.
+For funding band only change requests, the apprenticeship must have been ‘approved for delivery’ for at least 12 months (with or without starts in that period) before we will consider a change request.

 We will look at evidence to decide if our criteria to support a revision have been met.